kyverno/kyverno-json/website/docs/policies/policies.md

 Kyverno policies are [Kubernetes resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and can be easily managed via Kubernetes APIs, GitOps workflows, and other existing tools.

-However, policies that apply to JSON payload have a few differences from Kyverno policies that are applied to Kubernetes resources at admission controls.
+Policies that apply to JSON payload have a few differences from Kyverno policies that are applied to Kubernetes resources at admission controls.

 ## Resource Scope